As we’ve seen, a backslash

 For instance, consider this:

 The reason is that backslashes are “consumed” by a string.
-Remember, regular strings have their own special characters like
+As we may recall, regular strings have their own special characters, such as

 \n, and a backslash is used for escaping.

-The quotes “consume” backslashes and interpret them, for instance:
+String quotes “consume” backslashes and interpret them on their own, for instance:

 \n– becomes a newline character,